eztam-/BitCrackOSX/README.md

 <img src="https://raw.githubusercontent.com/eztam-/CryptKeySearch/refs/heads/main/img/screenshot.png">

-The application is built and optimized specifically for Apple Silicon GPUs, providing high-performance key search capabilities.
+CryptKeySearch runs natively on Apple Silicon GPUs, driving high-performance private-key search at full hardware capacity.
-Many existing tools such as BitCrack no longer work on macOS since Apple transitioned to its new Silicon architecture.
+As Apple transitioned to its Silicon architecture, many existing OpenCL-based tools, such as BitCrack, were left behind.
-This application aims to be a superior replacement in some regards, offering additional features such as support for modern Bitcoin address types including SegWit.
+CryptKeySearch was written from the ground up for this new terrain.
-CryptKeySearch is implemented entirely from scratch but is heavily inspired by [BitCrack](https://github.com/brichard19/BitCrack).
+While inspired by parts of [BitCrack’s](https://github.com/brichard19/BitCrack) concepts and architecture, the implementation is entirely from scratch and extended by additional features like support for modern Bitcoin address formats, including SegWit.

 - Report an issue or request a feature: [new Issue](https://github.com/eztam-/CryptKeySearch/issues/new).
 - Support the project: BTC: 39QmdfngkM3y4KJbwrgspNRQZvwow5BFpg